brainma/ASRNet/README.md

 ```bash
 python run_test.py --inFolder path\to\test_dataset --checkpoint path\to\save\checkpoints\ASRNETX.ckpt --labelFolder path\to\labelFolder --infer_num numberOfIntermediateFrame
 ```
-where the "X" is epoch number.
+Where the "X" is epoch number.

 ## Run the following commmand for help / more options
 ```bash